craftaliciousme craftaliciousme

 Another friend suggested high intensity training.
 It does sound awful to me.
 I hate sweating.
 And it does sound exhausting so much so that I don’t even want to get changed.
 But maybe there is some milder version?

 Well, you see I am open to suggestions.
-Thanks for bearing with me at my nighty babbling.
+Thanks for bearing with me at my nightly babbling.
 It is 4.49 am now and I will give it another try hoping for sleep to find me.

 Happy sleeping